FarhadGUL06/image_filters/README.md

 ```

 It will take the first <number_of_images> as input images.
-Next, it will read the filters that should be applied to the images.
+Next, the number of threads / procceses and last, it will read
+the filters that should be applied to the images.
 Input example:

 ```